ahuh/docker-arm-qbittorrentvpn/README.md

 See GitHub repository: https://github.com/haugene/docker-transmission-openvpn<br />
 <br />
 This image is part of a Docker images collection, intended to build a full-featured seedbox.<br />
-This image is compatible with WD My Cloud EX2 Ultra NAS.<br />
+This image is compatible with WD My Cloud EX2 Ultra NAS (Docker v1.7.0).<br />

 ## Installation